 Making your own nut milk is a little bit of a process, but do it once and you will realize how easy it is!

 1- First, soak your almonds.
-Simply cover the nuts with plenty of water and let it sit at room temperature for 8-12 hours.
+Simply cover the nuts with plenty of water and let them sit at room temperature for 8-12 hours.
 I usually soak mine overnight so it is ready to go the next morning.
-Then, drain and rinse the nuts.
+Then, drain and rinse the nuts using a colander.

-2- Transfer the nuts with the strawberries, vanilla extract, dates and water to a high-speed blender.
-Blend until smooth (can take a minute).
+2- Transfer the almonds, strawberries, vanilla extract, dates (or maple syruP) and water to a high-speed blender and blend until smooth (this can take 1-2 minute).

 3- Then, strain the milk.
-I find that using a nut milk bag works the best, but you can also use different methods (see below).
+I find that using a nut milk bag works the best, but you can also use different methods (see below for more options).

-Taste the milk and adjust the sweetness.
-Since the milk is already blended, add a splash of maple syrup to make it sweeter (this will depend on the strawberries you used).
+Taste the milk and adjust the sweetness to your liking (add extra maple syrup if needed, which will depend on the strawberries you used).

-Transfer to a air-tight pourable container or jar and keep in the fridge.
+Transfer to an air-tight pourable container or a jar and keep in the fridge.
 The milk is even better when cold!

 Watch how to make it